PowerShell/vscode-powershell/docs/troubleshooting.md

 }
 ```

-If you leave it enabled, you can customize the colors used for the various
+If you enable it, you can customize the colors used for the various tokens.
+See [#3221]
-tokens.
-See [#3221] for more info and to leave suggestions.
+for more info and to leave suggestions.

-If you disable it and your issue remains, then please open those [syntax highlighting
+If it is disabled and your issue remains, then please open those syntax highlighting
-issues there].
+issues there in [Editor Syntax].

 ## Windows aren't appearing